rambler-digital-solutions/release_dove/README.md

 gem 'release_dove'
 ```

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install release_dove
+Next, tell bundle to install it by executing `$ bundle` or install it yourself by running `$ gem install release_dove`.

 Then drop a line to `routes.rb` to specify where you want your colleciton of releases:
 ```ruby